zitadel/zitadel/README.md

 ### Use our free tier

-Stay tuned, we will soon publish how you can register yourself a organisation in our cloud offering `zitadel.ch`.
+Stay tuned, we will soon publish how you can register yourself an organisation in our cloud offering `zitadel.ch`.
 Yes we have a free tier!

 ### Run your own IAM

-Stay tuned, we will publish soon a guide how you can deploy a `hyperconverged` system with our automation tooling called `ORBOS`.
+Stay tuned, we will soon publish a guide how you can deploy a `hyperconverged` system with our automation tooling called `ORBOS`.
 With `ORBOS` you will be able to run `ZITADEL` on `GCE` or `StaticMachines` within 20 minutes.
 To achieve this, `ORBOS` will boostrap a `kubernetes` cluster, install the platform components (logging, metrics, ingress, ...), start a secure `cockroach` cluster and run and operate the `ZITDADEL`.

 The combination of the tools `ORBOS` and `ZITADEL` is what makes the operation easy and scalable.